 Mr. Reinhardt has served as a member of our Board since the Spin-Off.
 Mr. Reinhardt has served as an independent senior advisor since October 2016.
 From October 2016 to February 2019, Mr. Reinhardt served as Senior Advisor for RLE International, a development and service provider to the international engineering industries.
 From July 2012 to October 2016, Mr. Reinhardt was President and CEO of Voith Turbo GmbH & Co.
 KG, a supplier of advanced powertrain technologies to the rail, commercial vehicle, marine, power generation, oil & gas and mining industries.
 Prior to that, Mr. Reinhardt served as COO of Meritor Inc., a manufacturer of automobile components, from 2008 through 2011 and as President of Meritor's Commercial Vehicle Division from 2006 until 2008.
 Before joining Meritor, Mr. Reinhardt served as President and CEO of Detroit Diesel Corporation, a diesel engine manufacturer, from 2003 through 2006, following 10 years in a variety of management positions at Daimler Trucks North America, a manufacturer of commercial vehicles.
 Mr. Reinhardt started his career as Management Trainee at Daimler AG, a multinational automotive corporation, in Stuttgart, Germany.
 Mr. Reinhardt currently sits on the Board of SAF-Holland S.A., where he serves as a member of the audit committee.
 He also sits on the Boards of several private companies, including GRUNDFOS Holding A/S, Rosti Group AB, Rosti Automotive AB, Tegimus Holding, GmbH, and Beinbauer GmbH.
-Mr. Reinhardt holds a Bachelor's degree in Mechanical Engineering from the University of Hertfordshire, UK.
+Mr. Reinhardt holds a Bachelor's degree in Mechanical Engineering from Esslingen Technical University in Germany and a Master of Science degree in automobile engineering from the University of Hertfordshire, UK.